auxmoney/avro-php/README.md

 The features added by this library are:
 - Basic support for logical types
-- Default values for fields
+- Default values for record fields
+- Developer-friendly error messages for schema validation
 - Serialization of objects through getters or public properties
+- Schema resolution including promotion of primitive types
+- Configurable block count and block size for array and map encoding

 ## Installation